-Whistleblower attorneys with over 30-years experience working to protect compliance officials, auditors, and internal whistleblowers.
+We are whistleblower attorneys with over 30-years experience protecting compliance officials, auditors, and internal whistleblowers.

 In 1985, a KKC partner co-authored a leading amicus brief, successfully arguing for the protection of compliance officials, in Kansas Gas & Electric v.
 Brock, 780 F.2d 1505 (10th Cir.
 1985).
 In 1986, a KKC attorney co-authored one of the first law review articles to set forth the arguments for protecting whistleblowers that only raised internal concerns.
 KKC has confidentially represented key compliance officials, including Chief Compliance Officers for major multinational and publicly traded corporations, in both retaliation and whistleblower reward cases.